emsusto/emsusto.github.io/jowo2022/index.md

 * Ontology-based data access or data management
 * Symbolic AI
-* Ontology creation, extension and testing
+* Ontology creation, extension or testing

 Review criteria: Reviews will consider the novelty, signidicance and soundness of the respective ontology or system regarding the points discussed above.